panic360/cse15l-lab-reports/LabReport-Wk9.md

 Thompson    10  2.5.11
 Indred  49  5.16.16
 ```
+I explored awk's capabilities, rather than its options, because its options are quite limited.
 The most basic awk commands contain a "pattern", followed by an "action".
 These are both contained in single quotes and execute once for every line in a text file.

 ## Ability 1: Separating input lines finto fields
 Ex.
 1